-A new study has produced startling results: After the age of 45, almost half of women and over one-third of men will experience at least one of the following: dementia, Parkinson’s or a stroke.
+A 2018 study has produced startling results: After the age of 45, almost half of women and over one-third of men will experience at least one of the following: dementia, Parkinson's or a stroke.

 The study, published in the journal Journal of Neurology, Neurosurgery & Psychiatry, looked at 12,102 people between 1990 and 2016 to assess their lifetime risk of developing certain diseases.
 Everyone in the study was over 45.
 After 26 years of tracking the participants, researchers found that 263 were diagnosed with Parkinson’s, 1,285 had a stroke and 1,489 people developed dementia.